Registration Closes Sunday February 13th. One week prior to the event.

 4 Person Relay Team

 - You may set a team of mixed disciplines and gender, it a very open format.
 One person rides the track at a time and passes the timing chip like a baton.
 You set the schedule and race strategy.

-The Homestead-Miami 24-hour Ultra Skate recognizes and awards participants for distance benchmarks (Individual)- 100 miles, 200 miles, 250 miles and 300 miles.
+The Homestead-Miami 24-hour Ultra Skate recognizes and awards participants for distance benchmarks (Individual)- 100 miles, 150 miles, 200 miles, 250 miles and 300 miles.

-There are awards for the top 3 in- Overall best distance Men, Overall best distance Women, Overall best distance Stand Up Paddle, Best distance 13 & Under, 14-18, 19-29, 30-39,40-49, and 50+.
+There are awards for the top 3 in each discipline skated- Overall best distance Open, Overall best distance Women, Overall best distance for Clydesdale (200lb+), Overall best distance 4 person Team Relay.